Code-Institute-Submissions/web_studio/README.md

  The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

  Some front-end testing was done in cypress.io.
-Test case: Customer creating an appointment, logging in, editing appointment, and then deleting it.
+Test case: Customer creating an appointment, logging in, editing appointment.

  All the back end tests were done with TestCase form django.test